Jurickson Profar Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.93 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.97).

-- Nationals pitchers combine to surrender the second-most home runs in baseball (140 total, 1.4 per game).
+- The Nationals give up the second-most home runs in baseball (141 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.